-- the rights to receive cash flows from the asset have expired; - the Company retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third party under a 'pass through' - the Company has transferred its rights to receive cash flows from the asset and either (a) has transferred substantially all the risks and rewards of the asset, or (b) has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred
+- the rights to receive cash flows from the asset have expired; - the Company retains the right to receive cash flows from the asset, but has assumed an obligation to pay them in full without material delay to a third party under a 'pass through' arrangement; or - the Company has transferred its rights to receive cash flows from the asset and either (a) has transferred substantially all the risks and rewards of the asset, or (b) has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

 Where the Company has transferred its rights to receive cash flows from an asset and has neither transferred nor retained substantially all the risks and rewards of the asset nor transferred control of the asset, a new asset is recognised to the extent of the Company's continuing involvement in the asset.
 In that case, the company also recognises an associated liability.
-The transfered asset and the associated liability are measured on a basis that reflects the right and obligations that the company has retained.
-Continuing involvement that takes the form of a 'guarantee' over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company
+The transferred asset and the associated liability are measured on a basis that reflects the right and obligations that the company has retained.
+Continuing involvement that takes the form of a 'guarantee' over the transferred asset is measured at the lower of the original carrying amount of the asset and the maximum amount of consideration that the Company could be required to repay.